Not so Simple - Made Simple

 We offer a couple of flavors of DRaaS in the cloud.

-The basic service includes backup of important files directly to cloud storage.
+Our basic service includes backup of important files directly to cloud storage.
 The components include backup software, cloud storage, backup management software and managed services to ensure the backups are successful and accessible.
 Within this category are additional options to cover bare metal restores, checkpoints and varying retention periods.

 A more advanced service includes system level backups of all files on servers and workstations supporting restoration of user defined checkpoints for individual files, folders, drives and systems (up to unlike bare metal restores).
 These advanced services store system images at both a local (on premise) appliance and in a cloud data center which offers virtualization of the stored images from on premise or the cloud.